 Do you have dry, tired, or gritty eyes when you wake up?
 If this sounds familiar, you may have dry eye.

-Having dry eyes in the morning can ruin a good night’s sleep and leave you feeling tired even after a full 8 hours.
+Nighttime dry eye can ruin a good night’s sleep and leave you feeling tired even after a full 8 hours.
 Fortunately, understanding what’s causing your symptoms is one of the first steps toward relieving your dry eye.

 Dry eyes while sleeping at night can be caused by medical conditions, lack of tear production, medications, and low humidity in your room.
 If you’re waking up with dry eyes, make sure you get an eye exam so your optometrist can determine why you experience dry eye at night.